Lady looking at Hollandse Waterlinie Fort Everdingen

 Dutch Water Defence Lines

-• Visit fortified towns, forts, strongholds and castles.
+- Visit the fortified towns, fortresses and castles.

 That’s the case now at least.
 Because the real magic of the Dutch Water Lines is the way they helped defend the country.
-When war broke out, the army could use cleverly built dams and locks to flood the entire defence line.
+When under threat of invasion, the sluices were opened and the land was flooded in a process we call 'inundation'.

 The flooded defence line was not very deep.
 The water only came up to about knee height, which is precisely why it was so clever.
 It was too shallow for boats and other types of floating transport but too deep for horses, vehicles, and soldiers to cross with any kind of speed.
 The entire defence line was doubly impassable and literally turned water into an ally of the Netherlands.